JanMiksovsky/emojese/ReadMe.md

 # Contributing

 If there's general interest in this project, we can work out some processes for reviewing and accepting suggestions.
 For now, submit a pull request.
+Please recognize that an emoji definition that seems obvious or perfect to you may not be so clear to other people.

+## Definitions

+Emojese fixes some standard meanings to a list of ~700 common English words.
+Some words are drawn from the [Swadesh list](https://en.wikipedia.org/wiki/Swadesh_list), although that's intended for comparative linguistics.
+Another, somewhat more relevant source was the [National University of Singapore SMS Corpus](https://scholarbank.nus.edu.sg/handle/10635/137343).

+The Emojese definitions can be found in the tab-delimited [emojese.txt](./data/emojese.txt) file.

+That file also contains common words for which definitions are desired but do not have definitions yet.
+If you're interested in contributing words, those are a good place to start.
+As of this writing, words without definitions include:

+- already
+- body
+- brother
+- cheap
+- easy
+- happen
+- hope
+- interesting
+- lake
+- main
+- poor
+- roof
+- sister
+- sky
+- street
+- toe
+- valley
+- wall
+- waiter
+- whole

+You're also welcome to submit alternatives for words that already have definitions if you feel you've found an emoji sequence that might be clearer.

 ## Choosing emoji